guojing0/guojing0.github.io/philosophy.md

 ---
-layout: modern
+layout: for-index
-title: Philosophy of Design
+title: Philosophy of design
 ---

 Minimalism, the term demands a designed subject should be reduced to its necessary elements - no more, no less.
 I love the idea of design, therefore, the design of my blog can be considered as a practice of minimalism.